Edward F. Wente

 Edward Frank Wente (born October 7, 1930) is an American professor emeritus of Egyptology and the Department of Near Eastern Languages and Civilizations at the University of Chicago.
-He received his Ph.D. from the University of Chicago in 1959 and lectured there from 1963 to 1996.
+He received his PhD from the University of Chicago in 1959 and lectured there from 1963 to 1996.
 He is also a longstanding member of the Oriental Institute, Chicago.
 Wente also republished and retranslated the voluminous "Late Ramesside Letters" correspondence from Deir el-Medina in 1967.
 One of his major works is Letters from Ancient Egypt (1990), published by the Scholarly Press.

 Early life and education

-Born in New York City in October 7, 1930 to mother Sophia Wente from York, Pennsylvania who herself had graduated from Columbia University Teachers College in New York and Edward Frank Sr. from Iowa who in 1940 worked as a physicist at a telephone company.
+Born in New York City on October 7, 1930 to mother Sophia Wente from York, Pennsylvania, who herself had graduated from Columbia University Teachers College in New York and Edward Frank Sr. from Iowa who in 1940 worked as a physicist at a telephone company.
 Edward Wente had one sibling, Henry C. Wente.
-Wente graduated from Summit High School in Summit, New Jersey in 1948.
+Raised in Summit, New Jersey, Wente graduated from Summit High School in 1948.

 Career

 Wente received his AB, graduating in three years from the University of Chicago in 1951.
-In 1954 Wente was a Fulbright exchange student at Cairo University, "serving as a director of the Cairo office of the American Research Center in Egypt."
+In 1954, Wente was a Fulbright exchange student at Cairo University, "serving as a director of the Cairo office of the American Research Center in Egypt."
 In 1959 he received his PhD, with William F. Edgerton his advisor.
-Wente's dissertation was titled, "The Syntax of Verbs of Motion in Egyptian."
-He taught at the University from 1959 to 1996.
+Wente's dissertation was titled, The Syntax of Verbs of Motion in Egyptian.
+He taught at the university from 1959 to 1996.
 University professors were John A. Wilson, Edgerton and Keith C. Seele.
-Wente was consulted as one of the Egyptian experts for the TV documentary 'Pyramid' to "make sure this show was historically on track".
+Wente was consulted as one of the Egyptian experts for the TV documentary Pyramid to "make sure this show was historically on track".

 In the preface to the anthology Gold of Praise Wente's peers acknowledged his long career in Egyptology, within which his interests ranged from "grammar to studies of chronology, iconography, and religion.
 In each of these fields he has made significant and lasting contributions, easily on par with colleagues who have a single, more restricted focus."
 Editors, Emily Teeter and John A. Larson go on to state that Wente's books have become classic references for study in the field, but his "greatest legacy may be the fact that the majority of Egyptologists in major American institutions received their training from Professor Wente.
 Their own vast body of publications, and in turn their own students, can be taken as yet another tribute not only to his intellect but also to his commitment to teaching.
 The fact that the contributions in this volume come from the United States, Europe, and the Middle East is an indication of the high regard in which Professor Wente is held by his colleagues."